SoftUni/Programming-Basics-Book-Python-EN/chapter-06-nested-loops.md

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/1055#9](https://judge.softuni.org/Contests/Practice/Index/1055#9).

-## What did you learn from this chapter?
+## What Have We Learned from This Chapter?

 We learned about one of the ways to create strings: